mhpi/mhpi.github.io/docs/dmg/detail.md

 output = dpl_model.forward(dataset_sample)
 ```

-See [here](https://github.com/mhpi/generic_deltaModel/blob/master/example/differentiable_hydrology/dhbv_tutorial.ipynb) in the `generic_deltaModel` repository for this and other examples.
+See [here](https://github.com/mhpi/generic_deltaModel/blob/master/example/differentiable_hydrology/dhbv_tutorial.ipynb) in the `generic_deltaModel` repository for this and other tutorials.

 <br>